eternalstar1232/25ji-Themed-Paint-Program/don't README.md

 4. I received many suggestions, and most likely will not be implementing them.
 Too much work

    I would maybe downscale the canvas if possible, but I do not know how to do so in an effective way, without having to change all the numbers individually

-   neither do I know how to make "adjustable" windows

 (Sorry if I seem very "uneager-to-learn",, I appreciate all the advice but really have no energy to modify any further..)